scalatra/scalatra-website/guides/json.md

 case class Flower(slug: String, name: String)
 ```

-If you wanted your application to be more structured, you might put that into a `models` directory.
-However, we're not too concerned about that for the purposes of this tutorial, so let's just put it in FlowersController.scala file for now.
+If you wanted your application to be more structured, you might put that in its own file in a `models` directory.
+However, we're not too concerned about that for the purposes of this tutorial, so let's just put it in `FlowersController.scala` for now.

 Now that you've got a model, let's add a data store.
-To keep things as simple as possible, we can just make a List of Flower objects, and hang them off of an object.
+Instead of taking a detour to talk about persistence libraries, we can just make a List of Flowers, and hang them off of an object.
 Put this at the bottom of FlowersController.scala:

 ```scala
 object FlowerData {